Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: Motivation

-All the method are interesting and powerful.
-A very mysterious thing is that every approach has a different solution form.
-But it is not obvious that these solutions are equivalent.
-For example, if we consider solving the simple lattice walk (walk with allow steps $\{\uparrow,\downarrow,\leftarrow,\rightarrow\}$, starting form the origin $(0,0)$) restricted in the quarter-plane via bijections and inclusion-exclusion, the solution reads \cite{guy1992lattice},
+Various approaches yield distinct solution forms, yet the equivalence of these solutions is not immediately apparent.
+For example, consider the simple lattice walk (walk with allowed steps $\{\uparrow,\downarrow,\leftarrow,\rightarrow\}$), starting form the origin $(0,0)$, restricted in the quarter-plane.
+Using bijections and inclusion-exclusion, the solution is given by \cite{guy1992lattice},